-Facilities and Administrative (F&A) costs are costs that are not readily identifiable with individual projects, and are also called overhead or indirect costs (IDC).
+Facilities and administrative (F&A) costs are costs that are not readily identifiable with individual projects, and are also called overhead or indirect costs.
 They include: library operations, utility costs, depreciation of buildings and equipment, operations and maintenance costs, grant and contract administration and accounting, and general administrative expenses for central offices such as the President, Provost, Human Resources, and Purchasing.

-Facilities and Administrative costs (F&A) are costs that are not readily identifiable with individual projects.
+F&A costs are not readily identifiable with individual projects.
 F&A is designed to partially reimburse the University for the costs of using its facilities and administrative structure in carrying out research.

 How much of this is for facilities and how much for administration?

 Facilities costs make up 60% of our F&A. Facilities costs include utilities, maintenance and repairs, and depreciation of the cost of acquisition, construction, and improvements to University buildings.

 Administrative costs make up 40% of our F&A. They include 3 components: departmental administration, general administration, and sponsored programs administration.
 Departmental administration is the largest component of the administrative rate at approximately 19%.

 Government regulations recognize that to the extent the faculty and staff in schools and departments have research-related administrative responsibilities, their salaries and related costs are costs of research.
 So, there is a mechanism provided to recover these costs, through the “Departmental Administration” portion of the F&A rate.
 An estimate of the amount of time (and related salary) spent on administration related to research in academic departments is captured in calculating this part of the rate.